chrispae/calculator/README.md

     - [x] modulo
     - future functionality: logarithmus, sin, cos, tan, ...
   - [x] add brackets for encapsulation of terms
+    - nested round brackets are allowed
-- [ ] provide build system for demos and library
+- [x] provide build system for demos and library
   - [x] basic build structure has been established
     - calculator is header-only currently
-- [ ] add tests to ensure correct calculations
+- [x] add tests to ensure correct calculations
   - [x] dummy test with `googletest` has been established
   - [x] test for basic calculations have been added